Here is a helpful A-Z guide to the key mortgage

 A mortgage payment that includes both the principal loan amount and the interest.
 The payment remains the same throughout the life of the mortgage, but the percentages of the payment that go towards the principal or interest change over time.

 The cost you will have to pay in addition to the purchase price of the home on the day your officially own the home.
-These costs include legal fees, transfer fees and disbursements.
+These costs may include such things like legal fees, title registration, property tax adjustments, moving costs, utility set up, even your 1st mortgage payment.
 They usually range from 1.5% to 4% of the purchase price.
-Most lenders will require that you show you have .5-1.5% of the purchase price in your bank account or equity to show you can cover closing cost expenses.
+Most lenders will require you have a range of between 0.5 and 1.5% of the purchase price ( depending on the lender ), in reserve in your liquid cash or within your equity to show you have thecapital to cover the additional costs.

 The date at which the sale of a property becomes final and the new owner takes possession of the home.
 This is the date all funds are ideally transferred.